 About Texas Performing Arts

 Texas Performing Arts (TPA) is the professional arts presenting and producing program of The University of Texas at Austin.
-One of the largest and most active university-based performing arts centers in the U.S., TPA is an anchor institution in Austin’s arts, cultural, and entertainment landscape.
+One of the largest and most active university-based performing arts centers in the U.S., TPA is an anchor institution in Austin’s arts, cultural, and entertainment scene.
 TPA operates venues on the UT campus including Austin’s largest theater, Bass Concert Hall.
-Its public programs include Broadway in Austin; an international season of dance, theater and music; and the Texas Welcomes series of popular artists.
+Its public programs include Broadway in Austin; a curated season of international dance, theater, and music; and presentations of national touring artists.
 TPA is an integral unit of UT’s College of Fine Arts and engages students across the university in creative experiences.
-To learn more about Texas Performing Arts and this opportunity, please visit https://texasperformingarts.org/about-us/employment.

 Why Join Texas Performing Arts?

-This position offers the opportunity to define the guest experience for the largest theatrical venue in one of the most exciting arts and entertainment marketplaces in America.
-You will work on a wide range of events, from touring Broadway to headlining bands to local artists.
+This position offers the opportunity to create excellent guest experiences at the largest theater in one of the most exciting arts and entertainment cities in America.
+You will work on a wide range of events, from touring Broadway to headlining bands to international artists.
 Your work will contribute to advancing the arts at the #1 ranked public university in Texas and inspiring audiences in one of America’s fastest growing cities.

 UT Austin provides an outstanding benefits package, including but not limited to: